cvtsudoers (1) - Linux Man Pages

 SYNOPSIS

-cvtsudoers can be used to convert between sudoers security policy file formats.
+The cvtsudoers utility accepts one or more security policies in either sudoers or LDIF format as input, and generates a single policy of the specified format as output.
 The default input format is sudoers.
 The default output format is LDIF.
-It is only possible to convert a sudoers file that is syntactically correct.If no input_file is specified, or if it is `-' , the policy is read from the standard input.
+It is only possible to convert a policy file that is syntactically correct.If no input_file is specified, or if it is `-' , the policy is read from the standard input.
+Input files may be optionally prefixed with a host name followed by a colon (`:' ) to make the policy rules specific to a host when merging multiple files.
 By default, the result is written to the standard output.

 The options are as follows: